jenniferkirwin/note-taker/README.md

 ## Getting Started
 This application runs in node.js using Express and is deployed on Heroku.

-Visit [Heroku Link](www.google.com) to see the deployed application.
+Visit [https://immense-beyond-55172.herokuapp.com/](https://immense-beyond-55172.herokuapp.com/) to see the deployed application.

 ![Image of Application](https://github.com/jenniferkirwin/note-taker/blob/master/note-taker-app.png?raw=true)